rust-lang/book/2018-edition/src/ch03-02-data-types.md

 let a: [i32; 5] = [1, 2, 3, 4, 5];
 ```

-First, there's square brackets; they look like the syntax for creating an
+First, there’s square brackets; they look like the syntax for creating an
 array.
-Inside, there's two pieces of information, separated by a semicolon.
+Inside, there’s two pieces of information, separated by a semicolon.
 The first is the type of each element of the array.
 Since all elements have
 the same type, we only need to list it once.
-After the semicolon, there's
+After the semicolon, there’s
 a number that indicates the length of the array.
 Since an array has a fixed size,
-this number is always the same, even if the array's elements are modified, it
+this number is always the same, even if the array’s elements are modified, it
 cannot grow or shrink.

 ##### Accessing Array Elements